A Principal Contractor is appointed by the client to control the construction of any project involving more than one contractor.

 References from previous construction work

-Ensure that they manager the health and safety risks to everyone affected by the work (including members of the public).
+Ensure that they manage the health and safety risks to everyone affected by the work (including members of the public).

 Prepare a written construction phase plan before the construction phase begins, implement, and then regularly review it to make sure it remains fit for purpose.